 In 2014, Marissa commenced her work as a Senior Physiotherapist in the iRehab program at PMH.
 As such, Marissa has extensive experience in providing activity based rehabilitation to children with a range of neurological and like conditions.
 This includes the areas of locomotor training and functional electrical stimulation.

-In 2016, Marissa commenced her work as a Senior Physiotherapist in the iStride research project (PMH and Curtin University).
+In 2016, Marissa commenced her work as a Senior Physiotherapist in the iStride research project (Princess Margaret Hospital and Curtin University - Perth WA).

-Marissa is passionate and dedicated to providing evidence based activity based rehabilitation to maximise a child's ability to participate in everyday life and is excited to be part of the Healthy Strides Foundation.
+Marissa is passionate and dedicated to providing evidence based activity based rehabilitation to maximise a child's ability to participate in everyday life.